055 Brigade: Composition and role

 The 055 Brigade were highly trained, highly motivated and well-paid guerrilla fighters set up by Osama bin Laden shortly after he arrived in Afghanistan in 1996.
 When Bin Laden sought sanctuary in Afghanistan, other Afghan Arabs joined him.
-The 055 Brigade was set up as a foreign legion to drive ahead with the vision, shared by Bin Laden and the Taliban hardline regime, of a global Islamist revolution.
-About 100 members served as Bin Laden's personal security detail.
+The 055 Brigade was set up as a foreign legion to drive ahead with the vision, shared by bin Laden and the Taliban hardline regime, of a global Islamist revolution.
+About 100 members served as bin Laden's personal security detail.

 Before the September 11 attacks and the subsequent United States invasion of Afghanistan in 2001, it had been based and trained at Rish Khor camp outside Kabul.
 They had no heavy artillery or heavy weapons, and it was believed to be equipped with sophisticated western communications equipment and night vision goggles.
 Some military sources said they had a collection of small mobile units which has been used to back up Taliban fighters on the frontlines of the civil war.
 The group was not organised along traditional army structures and borrowed brigade names from the former Afghan army.

 Size

 Estimates on the strength of the 055 Brigade vary, however, it is generally believed that at its peak it comprised somewhere between 1,000 and 2,000 personnel.
-During the invasion of Afghanistan in 2001, they had at least 500 men; The 055 Brigade suffered heavy losses during the 2001 war in Afghanistan and many were captured by the United States.
-Those that survived retreated with Osama bin Laden to the Afghanistan–Pakistan border area where they regrouped with the intention of waging a protracted campaign.
+During the invasion of Afghanistan, they had at least 500 men; The 055 Brigade suffered heavy losses during the 2001 war in Afghanistan and many were captured by the United States.
+Those that survived retreated with bin Laden to the Afghanistan–Pakistan border area where they regrouped with the intention of waging a protracted campaign.

-According to Joint Task Force Guantanamo counterterrorism analysts the brigade was a unit of foreign fighters in Afghanistan under the command of Osama bin Laden.
+According to Joint Task Force Guantanamo counterterrorism analysts the brigade was a unit of foreign fighters in Afghanistan under the command of bin Laden.
 JTF-GTMO analysts said that, under bin Laden's command, the 055 Brigade was integrated into the Taliban's military.
 Abdul Hadi al-Iraqi was asserted to be in direct operational control.
 Mustafa Mohamed Fadhil was his second-in-command.

 A Summary of Evidence memo prepared for Guantanamo captive Said Ibrahim Ramzi Al Zahrani's first annual Administrative Review Board, on 14 October 2005 stated, "The al Qaida Force, or 055 Brigade, is Osama bin Laden's primary formation supporting Taliban objectives.
 Information indicates that the ideology of those in the 055 Brigade includes willingness to give their lives for tactical objectives as declared by Osama bin Laden and the Taliban."

 According to the 2005 book Warlords Rising: Confronting Violent Non-State Actors, the 055 Brigade was a mechanized unit.